 Jason began working in Primary Care Mental Health in 2009 when he trained as a Primary Care Graduate Mental Health Worker, a role that has now been superseded by the introduction of Psychological Wellbeing Practioners.

 From here Jason trained as a high intensity CBT Therapist at the University of Cumbria and worked in an IAPT Service at Step 3 from 2011 until 2016.

-Jason is involved in teaching trainee high intensity therapists working within IAPT Services and also provides group clinical supervision to students.
+Jason is involved in programme and module leadership, teaching trainee high intensity therapists working within IAPT Services and also provides group clinical supervision to students.

-Jason has since returned to the NHS on a part time basis working as a CBT Therapist in CAMHS.
+Jason has recently returned to the NHS on a part time basis working as a CBT Therapist in Eating Disorders.

 Qualifications and memberships

 BA (Hons) Counselling & Psychology - University of Bradford - 2002

 Post Graduate Certificate - Primary Care Mental Health Practice - University of Central Lancashire - 2009

 Post Graduate Diploma - Advanced Practice in Cognitive Behavioural Therapy - University of Cumbria - 2012